tellor-io/dataSpecs/ids/ERC20SpotPrice.md

 ## Query Description

-This query returns the ERC-20 Token Spot Price in either USD or the native currency of the EVM chain.
+This query returns an ERC-20 token spot price in either USD or the native currency of the EVM chain.
 The token is uniquely identified by a contract address and an EVM chain ID.

 ## Query Parameters

-This query accepts 3 parameters, in the following order:
+This query accepts 3 parameters, in the following order.
+All parameters are mandatory.

 1. **address** (string): Token contract address
 2. **chain_id** (integer): Token chain ID
 3. **currency** (string) Selected currency, one of the following values:
-   - *native*: returns the price in the native currency of the chain (e.g. ETH for chain_id = 1)
+   - `native`: returns the price in the native currency of the chain (e.g. ETH for chain_id = 1)
-   - *usd*: returns the price in USD
+   - `usd`: returns the price in USD

 ## Response Type